 Critical Care Areas (Examination) 50 fc

-Is It Better to Retrofit or Use New Fixtures in a Hospital?
+Is It Better to Retrofit or Use New Fixtures for Hospital Lighting?

 It depends on the light itself.
 If it is a light that is hard to find, but you’d like to convert it to LED, retrofitting makes sense.
 Otherwise, we would recommend new fixtures.